ElvaHardwick/Obedientiae-ex-Machina-Docs/chat_commands.md

 ### Command: servers

 + Permissions required: Software
-+ Usage: servers list|softwares <server_name>
++ Usage: servers list|software <server_name>
 + Description:

 	- Command to learn about software servers in your region.
 	- The option "list" will list the names of the servers in your region.
-	- The option "softwares" will list the server names as well as the software they have inside them.
+	- The option "software" will list the server names as well as the software they have inside them.
 If you specify a sever name (not minding upper and lower cases) it will only inform you about the software in that server

++ Examples:
+    - To list the servers available: **@servers list**

+        It will returns something like:
+    >       Available servers:
+    >           OeM_Beta
+    >           OeM_Employees
+    - To list the softwares in the available servers: **@servers software**

+        It will return something like:
+    >        Available softwares per server:
+    >           Server "OeM_Beta" offers:
+    >                - OeMCore_1.1
+    >                - OeMCore_1.0
+    >            Server "OeM_Employees" offers:
+    >                - ESU-programming
+    >                - DSU-programming
+    - To list the softwares in a specific servers(in this case OeM_Beta): **@servers software OeM_Beta**

+        It will return something like:
+    >        Available softwares per server:
+    >            Server "OeM_Beta" offers:
+    >                - OeMCore_1.1
+    >                - OeMCore_1.0

 ### Command: software